Welcoming Online Communities Organized around Learners' Interests

 To ensure that all learners in the Group are kids 18 or younger, we verify learners that enroll in Groups analogous to our learner verification for live classes.
 Before participating, we ask each learner enrolling in a Group to record a short video introducing themselves and sharing their interest in the Group’s topic.
 This video is then reviewed by Outschool’s Trust and Safety team.
 If a learner wishes to enroll in a Group without recording this video, they may undergo our alternative Child Learner Verification process by emailing firstname.lastname@example.org.

 Monitoring and moderating content

-All Groups are led by an educator who encourages that all learners in the Group participate in a positive and inclusive way.
-In addition, all content shared in Groups must adhere to our community standards, and members of the Outschool team will step in to moderate messages and content if such content violates these standards.
+All Groups are led by an educator who encourages all learners in the Group to participate in a positive and inclusive way.
+In addition, all content shared in Groups must adhere to our community standards, and members of the Outschool team will step into moderate messages and content if such content violates these standards.